csc-training/geocomputing/python/roihu/README.md

 ### Command line

-If you prefer working in the command line, you can also start a compute node shell directly from the tools tab in Puhti web interface.
+If you prefer working in the command line, you can also start a compute node shell directly from the tools tab in Roihu web interface.
 Choose settings for the interactive session:

-* Project: project_2015299
+* Project: project_2000XXX
 * Number of CPU cores: 1
 * Memory: 2 Gb
 * Local disk: 0
 * Time: 1:00:00

 > [!NOTE]
-> You can also start an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) from a login node (by starting a login node shell from tools tab in Puhti web interface or by connecting to Puhti via ssh in your own computer's terminal) with:
+> You can also start an [interactive session](https://docs.csc.fi/computing/running/interactive-usage/) from a login node (by starting a login node shell from tools tab in Roihu web interface or by connecting to Roihu via ssh in your own computer's terminal) with:
->  `sinteractive --account project_2015299 --cores 1 --time 02:00:00 --mem 4G --tmp 0`
+>  `sinteractive --account project_2000XXX --cores 1 --time 02:00:00 --mem 4G --tmp 0`
-> This gives you a compute node shell; you can see "where" you are from your terminal prompt [cscusername@puhti-loginXX] -> login node, [cscusername@rXXcXX] (XX being some numbers) -> compute node.
+> This gives you a compute node shell; you can see "where" you are from your terminal prompt [cscusername@roihu-cpu-loginX] -> login node, [cscusername@rXXcXX] (XX being some numbers) -> compute node.

 After getting access to the compute node shell, you can load modules and run scripts "like on a normal linux computer":